 The cellulosic ethanol costs of this option are estimated based on the capital and operating costs of cellulosic ethanol production plants.
-A study by the National Renewable Energy Laboratory (NREL) was used to estimate the operation and maintenance costs of a 70-million-gallon/year cellulosic ethanol plant.35 These costs were scaled down to accommodate the smaller cellulosic plants in Alaska, although O&M costs could not be scaled down in a linear fashion, because there are some efficiency losses from lost economies of scale.
+A study by the National Renewable Energy Laboratory (NREL) was used to estimate the operation and maintenance costs of a 70-million-gallon/year cellulosic ethanol plant.39 These costs were scaled down to accommodate the smaller cellulosic plants in Alaska, although O&M costs could not be scaled down in a linear fashion, because there are some efficiency losses from lost economies of scale.
 Cellulosic plants in this analysis are assumed to produce 3 million gallons ethanol/year.
-The capital costs of a cellulosic plant came from an average of the capital cost estimates for six biofuels plants across the country.
-Using this method, the average capital cost of a new cellulosic ethanol plant is \$21.5 million.
+The average capital cost of a new cellulosic ethanol plant is estimated to be \$21.5 million.
+This cost was based on the average capital cost/million gallons of production for six different cellulosic ethanol plants.
+The costs estimated for these plants was quite variable, so rather than taking the estimated cost of a single plant, and average in terms of cost/gallon annually was used.
+This average was \$7.17/gallon/year and for a 3 million gallon/year plant results in a cost of \$21.5 million.
 A new plant will need to be built for every 3 million gallons of annual ethanol production needed.
 It was assumed that the capital costs will be paid according to a cost recovery factor over the 20-year lifetime of the plant.
 The cost of biomass feedstocks made up a significant portion (~60%) of variable costs.
-Therefore, we replaced the NREL estimate of feedstock costs (\$30/ton) with more current estimates of the cost of delivered biomass: \$65/ton for woody feedstocks.36 The plant proposed by the NREL study produces some excess electricity, although the costs and benefits of generating this electricity are not considered in this analysis.
+Therefore, we replaced the NREL estimate of feedstock costs (\$30/ton) with more current estimates of the cost of delivered biomass: \$65/ton for woody feedstocks.40 The plant proposed by the NREL study produces some excess electricity, although the costs and benefits of generating this electricity are not considered in this analysis.
 The revenue source for the ethanol plant is the value of the ethanol being produced (from AEO 2009).
 The costs of cellulosic ethanol production are shown in Table 2-15.
 The value of the cellulosic ethanol produced and net costs of the program are outlined in Table 2-16.